 Against my better judgment, I’m writing about work.
 However, it will not contain the horrifically boring details that will spiral you in to mashing your head against the wall or shoveling mass chocolate chip cookies in to your face like I do nightly.
 No, I will spare you the details.
 Instead, I’m going to talk about working from home and how I thought that was the bestest. thing. evah.

 When I had LB, I struggled with going back to work.
-I finished graduate school three months before having her and had to delay my doctoral studies because I couldn’t attend class,...
+I finished graduate school three months before having her and had to delay my doctoral studies because I couldn’t attend class, what with struggling to deliver life in to this world and all that jazz.
+However, I had been passionate about my dissertation proposal and felt strongly that it was something I wanted to pursue.
+One...
 Read more

 I’ve recently come down with a wicked case of pregnancy brain.
 I had my glucose test this morning and after staying up late reminding myself not to forget my medical records from my previous doctor, I rushed out the door and realized an hour later (still sitting in Seattle traffic) that I left them on the counter.
 Again.